 Odd cases

 As can be observed in the evolution plots, four models (viz., OT2, OT3, UC1, and UC3) stop evolving before 10 thousand rewiring attempts.
 Visual inspection of their anatomical connectivity reveals that, at some point in their evolution, one node reaches maximum degree and is connected to all other nodes (Figure 4).
-Consequently, in the next rewiring step, an element of the coupled logistic map reaches singularity because of a zero by zero division which is mathematically undefined.
+Consequently, in the next rewiring step, the activation of an element of the coupled logistic map reaches singularity because of a zero by zero division which is mathematically undefined.
+The matrix operation in Equation 2 thus results in undefined values for activation of all other nodes at the next update of the logistic maps.
 These models fail to form any modules and were omitted from family-wise comparisons.

 Family comparisons

-To more closely observe how NetSimile and HHG similarity measures diverge, they were composed in new matrices wherein the lower triangle belongs to DissimilarityHHGN and the upper triangle belongs to DissimilarityNetSimileN, i.e., DissimilaritiesN= lower.tri(DissimilarityHHGN) + upper.tri(DissimilarityNetSimileN).
+NetSimile and HHG similarity measures were composed in new matrices wherein the lower triangle belongs to DissimilarityHHGN and the upper triangle belongs to DissimilarityNetSimileN, i.e., DissimilaritiesN= lower.tri(DissimilarityHHGN) + upper.tri(DissimilarityNetSimileN).
 The matrices of DissimilaritiesN are plotted in Figure 5 as heat maps using the `ComplexHeatmap` R package (Gu et al., 2016).

 The matrices of ContrastN are plotted as upper triangular matrices in the Figure 6.
 The cell colors, coded similarly to the heat maps, denote average contrast measures derived from NetSimile algorithm while average HHG p-values (i.e., ContrastHHGN) are indicated in each cell.
 The OC family manifests the least within-family contrast in the anatomical network.
 Based on the HHG test of multivariate independence, except for OC-OC, OC-UT, and OC-UC family pairs in anatomical connectivities, no conclusive evidence exists for distributional dependence among families.
-Finally, as can be seen in this figure, the within- and between-family NetSimile contrasts of both anatomical and functional networks The differentiation scores for both anatomical and functional connectivities of families are plotted in Figure 7.
+Finally, as can be seen in this figure, the within- and between-family NetSimile contrasts of both anatomical and functional networks show similar patterns.
+More specifically, within both networks, OC-BL, OC-UT, BL-BL, BL-UT, and UT-UT, all share close contrast values compared to other family pairs.
+This is also the case for BL-UC and UT-UC pairs in both networks.

+The differentiation scores for both anatomical and functional connectivities of families are plotted in Figure 7.
 Differentiation values above one (dashed line) imply that the within-family resemblance of network structures of family $f_i$ is higher than the average resemblance of its members to the members of other families.
 We observe elevated differentiations in both anatomical and functional networks of OC, BL, and UT.
 This measure is remarkably higher for the anatomical networks of the OC family.

 Finally, in order to have both family resemblance and family differentiation in a single frame, we summarized their values in the graphs shown in Figure 8.
 In these graphs, individual nodes represent families of models.
 Edge color and size code between-family contrast and node color capture within-family contrast.
 The size of each node is proportional to the value of the differentiation score of its corresponding family.
 The families with DifferentiationNfi>1 are marked with asterisks.
-It can be noticed that
+It can be noticed that in both anatomical and functional networks, the families with differentiation scores larger than one (i.e., OC, BL, and UT) have lower within-family contrast values.
+Moreover, the pairwise contrasts among these families (i.e., OC-BL, OC-UT, and BL-UT) are lower than any other family pair.
+This suggests that models with increased turbulence and decreased coupling strengths lead to structures less resembling the baseline family.

 Discussion